Get over 50% off our best selling courses with code THANKFUL24!

 Furthermore, the more you see gagging, the easier it will be on you.
 Most parents get really nervous by it when they see it at first, but by a few days in it’s much more commonplace, especially as parents learn to watch for the food coming forward on baby’s tongue.
 Like many things with parenting…once you get used to it, your baby stops doing it as much anyway!

 1. Encourage your baby to put their hands and safe teething toys like the Fluxy and Como Tomo in their mouth.
-Try to avoid pulling a baby’s hands out of their mouth when they’re a drooling, teething mess – remember, they needs to have their hands in their mouth to familiarize themselves with the gag reflex!
+Try to avoid pulling a baby’s hands out of their mouth when they’re a drooling, teething mess – remember, they needs to have their hands in their mouth often to familiarize themselves with the gag reflex!

 4. Gagging should improve with time – usually within the first few weeks.
 If you don’t notice an improvement, speak with your pediatrician.